gruns/blagoblag/content/blog/2015/sep/3/telemetry-for-open-source.rst

 In a world where open source libraries were highly instrumented, maintainers could start by adding metrics on how often a feature they wanted to deprecate was used.
 This would give a baseline on current usage.
-Maintainers could then introduce deprecration warnings in the program and try to publicize the deprecation.
+Maintainers could then introduce deprecation warnings in the program and try to publicize the deprecation.
 Finally, only when usage dropped below a threshold would the deprecated functionality be removed.